nathanMcL/nathanMcL.github.io/ReadMe.md

         -  3c.
 The Background: I want to create small time of day scene that has the Sir Robot's background environment changing as if the Robot is walking through it, I think updating/adding the `Sir_Robot` images to look like it is walking. (something simple)<br>

         - 3d.
 Figure out how to incorperate the `Sub-Main Container` time of day animated background with the light/dark time switch based off a users location.?.
 I am not sure if my phrasing/terminology is sound.
 I don't want to know the users location or time zone.
 So, how to swap the background animation to nighttime is user-a is located in a location where it maybe currently nighttime? <br>
         - 3f.
 Figure out... forgot...dang!
-Lost my thought, next time...
+Lost my thought, next time...<br>

 ### Thoughts